LiEnby/TamaTown/SETUP.md

 ## Dreamtown

+DreamTown has an encrypted XML config
+"mmog.cebd" that tells it what server to look for;

-to get dreamtown to work, it requires modifying mmog.cebd; which is an encrypted XML file, a decryptor is included in this repo, you can decrypt and change the server_url feild
+which is an encrypted XML file,  a decryptor is included in this repo, you can decrypt and change the server_url feild,

-however for some reason this does not work with DNS, so you have to connect to a direct IP address.
+in all my testing, it appeared that this did not work with DNS and had to be a direct IP, but recent tests i did later seem to contradict this the one included on our server also loads from a local path.